verazza/devfolio/README.md

 This project as a whole is licensed under the MIT License.
 See the [LICENSE](LICENSE) file in the root directory for details.

-However, `public/favicon.ico` is explicitly excluded from any licensing.
+However, `public/favicon.ico` and `public/favicon.png` are explicitly excluded from any licensing.